mdsnz/rock-paper-scissors/README.md

-# Rock Paper and Scissors CLI game!
+# Rock Paper and Scissors GUI game!
 So much fun.
 Sugested by The Odin Project.